Vince Masuka

 Vincent "Vince" Masuka (Masuoka in the books) is a fictional character in the Showtime television series Dexter and the novels by Jeff Lindsay upon which the series is based.
-On television, he is portrayed by Korean American C. S. Lee.
+On television, he is portrayed by Korean-American actor C. S. Lee in Dexter and as a younger version by Japanese-American actor Alex Shimizu (Dexter: Original Sin).

-The character Masuka is the Miami Metro Police lead forensic science investigator; he works alongside Dexter Morgan in the lab and at crime scenes.
-He often cracks tasteless and inappropriate jokes, invokes his Japanese heritage only when convenient, and harbors unrequited desire for Dexter's foster sister Debra.
+Masuka is the Miami Metro Police lead forensic science investigator; he works alongside lead character Dexter Morgan in the lab and at crime scenes, and is known for cracking tasteless and inappropriate jokes, invoking his Japanese heritage only when convenient, and harboring unrequited desire for Dexter's foster sister Debra.
 Dexter, a serial killer, is concerned that Masuka will uncover his secret.

 Character overview

-He is portrayed as obsessed with sex — the kinkier the better — and is not shy about propositioning every woman he meets, although he is able to tone it down when the situation calls for it.
-Detective Joey Quinn once confronts him about his behavior, stating it is the reason that no one likes to be around him.
+Masuka is portrayed as being obsessed with sex and is not shy about propositioning every woman he meets, although he is able to tone it down when necessary.
+In the third season Detective Joey Quinn confronts Masuka on his behavior, stating that it is the reason that no one likes to be around him.
 Masuka seems to accept Joey′s explanation when no one comes to see his speech on his newly published work, for which he has cleaned up his act and dressed formally.
-However, his disappointment at this quickly evaporates when Debra and others defend his assessment of a crime in front of the doubting agents from another enforcement agency by exclaiming that ″Vince Masuka is published″.
-At Debra's request, he returns to his old self at the end of the episode, although his demeanor appears less vulgar.
+However, his disappointment at this quickly evaporates when Debra and others defend his assessment of a crime in front of the doubting agents from another enforcement agency by suggesting that Masuka has been published multiple times.
+At Debra's request, he returns to his previous demeanor at the end of the episode, although he appears less vulgar.

-One of his saving graces is his sense of personal loyalty to his colleagues.
-He is greatly distraught after seeing Dexter's wife Rita kiss another man and tries to tell Dexter.
+He is known for his loyalty to his colleagues and is greatly distraught after seeing Dexter's wife Rita kiss another man; which he tries to convey to Dexter.